 The YewdaleKestrel® Safedoor has been transforming anti-ligature spaces since its launch in 2015.
-Made entirely from specialist lightweight foam with an anti-microbial vinyl material cover, the door is a soft and safe alternative to curtains or hard-doors.
+Made entirely from specialist lightweight foam with an anti-microbial stain-resistant faux leather material cover, the door is a soft and safe alternative to curtains or hard-doors.
 The magnetic hinge allows it to separate from the door frame with no resistance, following a unique anti-ligature feature found in all YewdaleKestrel® products.

 The Safedoor fades into the background, serving its primary purpose of privacy whilst preventing the formation of a ligature point in a key area of risk – the en-suite.
 No wonder the Safedoor has been a hit with NHS trusts and private care groups up and down the country!